 Bridging finance originated in the UK, and it is a mainstream and popular financing solution in the country.
 Where bridging loans originated as a solution to buy a new property before you sold your old one, today, it's used much more broadly and in lots of different scenarios.
-As a result, people in the UK view such funding as a long-term and flexible means to finance a property investment.
+As a result, people in the UK view such funding as a long-term and flexible means to finance an investment.

 Bridging finance in the UK is also regularly used to fund renovation and redevelopment work, allowing for the refinancing of property assets after a potentially significant uplift in value.
+You can read more about bridging loans for property here.

 In Europe and other countries, however, bridging finance largely remains a straightforward financing mechanism that's used when an individual wants to buy a new property but is still waiting on the settlement of a house sale.